bluccino/old-tutorial/README.md

 #### Bluccino Sweet Spots

-* Bluccino event driven apps close-up the essential workflow by super-super simple code while blurring out all unessential details
+* Bluccino app code closes-up the essential (event driven) message flow by super-super simple code while blurring out all unessential details
 * Bluccino is a rapid prototyping platform for Bluetooth BLE and Mesh networking applications
 * Bluccino is a simple and elegant language independent unit testing framework (mocking platform)